Lab Director

 Ph.D.
 Candidate

-M.S., Northeastern University, Bioengineering
+M.S., Bioengineering, Northeastern University, Boston, U.S.A

 Email: krotov.a@northeastern.edu